-RIV Capital historically made investments through a variety of financial structures (including common and preferred equity, debt, royalty, joint venture, and profit-sharing agreements, among others) in 20 companies, and in doing so established a diversified portfolio of investments, which included large-scale greenhouse cannabis cultivators, small-scale premium cannabis cultivators, agriculture-technology companies, international hemp processors, brand developers and distributors, retail distribution licence operators, data, software, and other technology and media platforms, edible and beverage companies, and beauty brands.
-In connection with the shift in investment strategy discussed herein, the Company has capitalized on monetization opportunities such that its active portfolio of investees has decreased.
+RIV Capital historically made investments through a variety of financial structures (including common and preferred equity, debt, royalty, joint venture, and profit-sharing agreements, among others) in 20 companies, and in doing so established a diversified portfolio of investments, which included large-scale greenhouse cannabis cultivators; small-scale premium cannabis cultivators; agriculture-technology companies; international hemp processors; brand developers and distributors; retail distribution licence operators; data, software, and other technology and media platforms; edible and beverage companies; and beauty brands.
+In connection with its shift in investment strategy discussed herein, the Company has capitalized on monetization opportunities such that its active portfolio of investees has decreased.

 On February 23, 2021, the Company completed the CGC Transaction.
 Upon completion of the CGC Transaction, the Board, in consultation with management and external advisors, comprehensively re-evaluated the Company's business and investment strategy.
 Accordingly, the Company has shifted its strategic focus to potential material investments in, or acquisitions of, established operating businesses in the U.S. cannabis market.
-As such investments or acquisitions may be inconsistent with the policies of the TSX, the Company is de-listing from the TSX and intends to list its securities on the CSE.

-On August 10, 2021, the Company announced that it entered into a definitive agreement with The Hawthorne Collective, a newly-formed cannabis-focused subsidiary of ScottsMiracle-Gro, for the purchase by The Hawthorne Collective of a U.S. \$150,000 unsecured convertible note from RIV Capital (the "Hawthorne Investment").
-While there are certain restrictions relating to the permissible uses of the proceeds from the Hawthorne Investment as it relates to the Company's strategy of investing in, or acquiring, cannabis-related operating business in the U.S., the Company anticipates that there are a number of permissible uses that will help further the Company's go-forward strategy.
+On August 24, 2021, The Hawthorne Collective invested US\$150,000 in the Company pursuant to the Convertible Note issued by the Company.
+While there are certain restrictions relating to the permissible uses of the proceeds from the Hawthorne Investment as it relates to the Company's strategy of investing in, or acquiring, cannabis-related operating business in the U.S., the Company anticipates that there are a number of permissible uses of the proceeds from the Hawthorne Investment that will help further the Company's go-forward strategy.

-In addition to pursuing a strategy targeting opportunities in the U.S. cannabis market, the Company plans to continue to manage its existing portfolio in a manner intended to facilitate growth, optimize capital allocation, and maximize value to its shareholders.
+In addition to pursuing a strategy targeting opportunities in the U.S. cannabis market, the Company plans to continue to manage its existing portfolio in a manner intended to facilitate growth, optimize capital allocation, and maximize value for its shareholders.